anirudh-eka/anirudh-eka.github.io/_posts/2015-07-10-maps-are-folds.markdown

 Moral of the story: Folds are flexible
 --------------------------------------

 This was a revelation to me because when I think of fold-ing something, I think of a piece of paper folded into something smaller.
 But this metaphor limited my understanding of the flexibility of fold (no pun intended) in Haskell.
-All a fold really does is it goes through a list passing each item as one argument to a given function and another value, the aggregator, that becomes the return value when the last item has been processed as the second argument.
+All a fold really does is it goes through a list passing to a given function each item and another value, the aggregator, that becomes the return value when the last item has been processed.

-A map is just a subset of a fold with a starting value of `[]` and a function that addes each item to the list after it is passed to a function given by the caller of map.
+A map is just a subset of a fold with a starting value of `[]` and a function that adds each item to the list after it is passed to a function given by the caller of map.